(CNN) -- Here's a look at the life of award-winning screen legend Sophia Loren.

 Other screen names used before becoming Sophia Loren were Sofia Lazzaro and Sofia Scicolone.

 Nominated for two Academy Awards with one win.
-She also received a lifetime achievement award in 1991.

 Also won a Grammy Award.